Fish and Fisheries

 Genetic Conservation in Salmon Hatcheries

-Researchers will develop tools and technologies for measuring and monitoring genetic change in fitness traits in Chinook salmon hatchery populations.
+Researchers developed tools and technologies for measuring and monitoring genetic change in fitness traits in Chinook salmon hatchery populations.

 Naish, Kerry, Principal Investigator